ayonli/js-magic/README.md

 ## How It Works?

-The decorator `applyMagic` is a function that returns a highly-comstomized ES5 psudo-class, it will replace the original class, so that when instantiating, the magic methods will be auto-applied to the instance wrapped by a `Proxy`.
+The decorator `applyMagic` is a function that returns a highly-customized ES5 pseudo-class, it will replace the original class, so that when instantiating, the  magic methods will be auto-applied to the instance wrapped by a `Proxy`.
 Since `applyMagic` is a function, so if you're coding in JavaScript without decorator support, you can manually call it to generate the wrapping class and assign to the old one.
 Like this:

 ```javascript
 const { applyMagic } = require("js-magic");